 New Mexico taxpayers are able to complete a variety of tax tasks electronically.

 The state maintains a public list of delinquent taxpayers.
-Persons who wish to report noncompliant taxpayers can call the New Mexico Audit and Compliance Division toll-free hotline at (866) 457-6789.
+People who wish to report noncompliant taxpayers can call the New Mexico Audit and Compliance Division toll-free hotline at (866) 457-6789.